 Monthly Archives: December 2016

 I don’t think that this is a bad thing.
-Museums need to know their audiences and they cannot possibly know them if they don’t do a little face to face work, rather than just counting numbers in galleries.
+Museums need to know their audiences, and they cannot possibly know them if they don’t do a little face to face work, rather than just counting numbers through the front door or in specific galleries.
 Exhibitions need not be static places.
 Even if the exhibit layout is “perfect” from the curator’s viewpoint, there will always be room to tweak the exhibit in some way – whether it’s a text panel/ label, training “front of house” staff and educators/guides about a new exhibition space, doing continuous maintenance or just ensuring that museum visitors are making the most of any exhibition or permanent gallery on any given day.

 mg_5_majolica

-The British Museum uses “gateway objects” as an effective way to lead audiences on a trail through their galleries engaging them with bigger stories and themes.
+The British Museum offers many “plan your visit” tools on its website.
+A couple of options use “gateway objects” as an effective way to lead audiences on a 1 hour or 3 hour trail through the museum.

 A great article in Hyperallergic spoke about an interactive mapping approach by students in the School of Visual Arts’ MFA Visual Narrative program.
 The students developed a number of creative, interactive maps for the Metropolitan Museum of Art which look way more interesting than the map in the link on the MMA website.
-Interactive maps are great but I don’t think that I’ve come across a museum yet with perfect access to free wi-fi in every room.
-It seems to be either intermittent or timed for 10 minutes or have some complicated temporary sign-up method (even worse if you don’t speak the language!).
+Interactive maps are great, but I don’t think that I’ve come across a museum yet with perfect access to free wi-fi in every room.
+It seems to be either intermittent or timed for 10 minutes or have some complicated temporary sign-up method (even worse if you don’t speak the language and are navigating with Google translate!).

-On a recent visit to the Flinders Ranges in South Australia, I was shown evidence of fossils which were the earliest forms of life on earth and saw some amazing Indigenous Rock Art.
-When you visit an ancient landscape with such natural beauty and spirituality, it encourages you to look deeper into the rich culture of our First Australians.
+During a trip to the Flinders Ranges in South Australia, I saw fossils that were evidence of the earliest forms of life on Earth and admired incredible Indigenous rock art.
+Exploring such an ancient landscape, with its natural beauty and deep sense of spirituality, inspires a deeper appreciation for the rich culture of our First Australians.

-I am slowly beginning to understand the connection of Indigenous people to country after visiting the Flinders Ranges and having listened to 702 ABC radio’s Conversations with Richard Vidler.
-Richard interviewed Lynne Kelly about her book “The Memory Code”.
-Lynne has researched traditional Indigenous Australian songlines as a key to memory, unlocking many layers of information which have been encoded into the Australian landscape.
-Songlines can be shared through stories, songs and through traditional dance.
+I’m slowly beginning to grasp the deep connection Indigenous Australian people have to the land after spending time in places like the Flinders Ranges and Mungo National Park, and by listening to local Park Rangers as well as interviews like 702 ABC Radio’s Conversations with Richard Vidler.
+Richard interviewed Lynne Kelly about her book “The Memory Code” in 2017.
+Lynne has explored traditional Indigenous Australian songlines as a key to memory, revealing layers of information embedded in the Australian landscape.
+These songlines are passed down through stories, songs, and traditional dance.

 The strong unwritten and oral history of Aboriginal Australians is passed down by Elders within the community.
 So much of this knowledge is key to survival.
 Knowledge about the landscape, navigation, ancestral totems, food and medicine, trade routes, culture, law and history.
 Information is shared through stories, traditional dance and song.
 Kelly speaks about the way that non-written memory systems are coded into the natural and built environment.
 She believes that this system was not only used in Australia but may have been used by other ancient cultures around the world.